Vevey, Lake Geneva, West Switzerland.

 Montreux, West Switzerland.

-Montreux is a large and well-organised lakeshore town just a few kilometres from Vevey.
-It offers shady walks, parks and mountain views, much like other tourist lake towns.
+This large and well-organised lakeshore town just a few kilometres from Vevey offers shady walks, parks and mountain views, much like other tourist lake towns.
 The main difference is the musical theme, with statues and designs incorporating musical notes scattered around the well-maintained lake side.
 Unfortunately the Montreux marketing apparatus was clearly working with great efficiency as the entire area was saturated with tourists, piling out of buses or coming and going on the lake ferries.